Apache OpenOffice Distribution FAQ

 Please see the Apache OpenOffice Trademarks page for more information about the "Apache OpenOffice" and "OpenOffice.org" trademarks and what you need to do to use them.
 Also, please review information which applies to older OpenOffice.org logos and icons on the OpenOffice wiki.

-Yes, this is covered under Apache License 2 for Apache OpenOffice 3.4, and covered under the LGPL for older versions.
+Yes, this is covered under Apache License 2 for Apache OpenOffice 3.4 or later, and covered under the LGPL for older versions.
 Please see I'm not a lawyer.
 What does it all MEAN? section of the Apache License FAQ page.
-This means you can distribute unmodified versions of Apache OpenOffice as Apache OpenOffice, or older versions of OpenOffice.org as OpenOffice.org.
+This means you can distribute unmodified versions of Apache OpenOffice as Apache OpenOffice, without modifying the product name.

 Due to the number of potential distributors of Apache OpenOffice, this is not feasible.
 We are hopeful that well-known search engines will be able to find your "packaging" or "distribution" with minimal effort.